zeyuleochen/RL-Trading/README.md

 ## Usage

+To get the results and notebook for FinRL, please refer to the ./FinRL

 ## Results

-Refer to the results folder for presentation
+Refer to the ./results folder for presentation